thu-coai/HPSS/README.md

 # HPSS: Heuristic Prompting Strategy Search for LLM Evaluators

-This is the official implementation of HPSS: Heuristic Prompting Strategy Search for LLM Evaluators.
+This is the official implementation of **HPSS: Heuristic Prompting Strategy Search for LLM Evaluators**.
 [Our Paper](https://arxiv.org/abs/2502.13031)

 ## ⚙️ Requirements